Daniela Kühn

-Daniela Kühn (born 1973) is a German mathematician and the Mason Professor in Mathematics at the University of Birmingham in Birmingham, England.
+Daniela Kühn (born 1973) is a German mathematician and an Emeritus Professor and former Mason Professor of Mathematics at the University of Birmingham in Birmingham, England.
 She is known for her research in combinatorics, and particularly in extremal combinatorics and graph theory.

 Biography

 Kühn earned the Certificate of Advanced Studies in Mathematics (Cambridge Mathematical Tripos) from Cambridge University in 1997 and a Diploma in Mathematics from the Chemnitz University of Technology in 1999, followed by her doctorate from the University of Hamburg in 2001, under the supervision of Reinhard Diestel.
 After working as a postdoctoral researcher at Hamburg and the Free University of Berlin, she moved to the University of Birmingham as a lecturer in 2004, and was awarded the Mason Professorship of Mathematics in 2010.

 Research

 In 2004 Kühn published a pair of papers in Combinatorica with her thesis advisor, Reinhard Diestel, concerning the cycle spaces of infinite graphs.
 In these graphs the appropriate generalizations of cycles and spanning trees hinge on a proper treatment of the ends of the graph.
 Reviewer R. Bruce Richter writes that "the results are extremely satisfactory, in the sense that standard theorems for finite graphs have perfect analogues" but that "there is nothing simple about any aspect of this work.
 It is a nice mix of graph-theoretic and topological ideas."

 In 2011, Kühn and her co-authors published a proof of Sumner's conjecture, that "every n-vertex polytree forms a subgraph of every (2n − 2)-vertex tournament", for all but finitely many values of n.
 MathSciNet reviewer K. B. Reid wrote that their proof "is an important and welcome development in tournament theory".